 The Puyallup Hatchery Program--PEI's partnership with Puyallup Historical Hatchery and the Puyallup School District--won the Pierce County Conservation District's Educator of the Year Award in 2017.

-Erin Ewald– Director of Regulatory Affairs, Taylor Shellfish
+Director of Regulatory & Environmental Compliance, Taylor Shellfish Farms

 Careers at PEI